 In the essay structure, body paragraphs exist as the most important part.
 These paragraphs offer the evidence to support the thesis’s claim.
 Each paragraph offers a different idea that supports the argument.
 Here, all the facts, ideas and background information will appear.

 Body paragraphs should begin with a topic sentence, offer cited research, explain the research, and transition to the next idea.
-Usually, the essay structure of a body paragraph is as follows:
+Handmadewritings writers recommend to use the following essay structure of a body paragraph:

 - Topic sentence that links to the thesis